Hong Kong Alliance in Support of Patriotic Democratic Movements of China: Timeline

 "international political organization", among whose guiding principles was "to end one party ruling, and to rebuild a democratic China".

-On 11 March 2023, Chow, Tang Ngok-kwan, and Tsui Hon-kwong were sentenced to 4.5 months in prison over the data refusal.
+On 11 March 2023, Chow, Tang Ngok-kwan, and Tsui Hon-kwong were sentenced to 4.5 months in prison each over the data refusal.
 After the sentencing, the three were granted bail pending their appeal, on the condition of not accepting interviews or giving speeches endangering national security.
 Chow rejected bail "on grounds of freedom of expression".
+In the appeal hearing in December 2023, the three defendants argued that the Alliance was not a foreign agent as alleged by police, and had thus not been required to provide the requested data.
+The appeal was rejected in March 2024.
+An application for a certificate to appeal that verdict in the High Court was rejected on 17 April 2024.
+On 6 March 2025, the Court of Final Appeal unanimously quashed the data demand refusal convictions after all three Alliance members had completed their related sentences.
+The court said that the heavy redaction of information had rendered it useless in proving the claim that the Alliance had acted as a foreign agent, and had "deprived the appellants of a fair trial".

+In August 2025, High Court judge Alex Lee said that the national security trial of the Hong Kong Alliance would begin in November, with the court having set aside 75 days for it.

 Reactions

 The arrests on 9 September 2021 met with strong criticism by United States Foreign Secretary Antony Blinken, who on Twitter said the action "constitute[d] a blatant abuse of the law".
 A representative of the Hong Kong Liaison Office expressed its support for the police operation, stating that the Alliance had been "smearing the police".
 An editorial in the state-owned Global Times accused Blinken and his British counterpart Dominic Raab of "useless wailing for Hong Kong Alliance".

+The sentencing of Chow, Tang, and Tsui on 11 March 2023 was condemned by the High Representative of the Union for Foreign Affairs and Security Policy of the European Union, with spokesperson Nabila Massrali saying on Twitter on that day that it was "another example of the authorities abusing legislation to suppress fundamental freedoms".
+The following day, a spokesperson of the Commissioner's Office of the Chinese Foreign Ministry in Hong Kong "strongly rejected" the remarks by Massrali, calling them "irresponsible", and said that they "vilified the judicial justice" in Hong Kong.
+The same day, the Hong Kong government released a statement which also likewise strongly rejected the criticism by Massrali.